oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

      "insufficient_information":
-     :     the Authorization Server requires additional user input, which is not an authentication challenge, for example to determine the target authorization server to federate to.
+     :     the Authorization Server requires additional user input, other than an authentication challenge, to determine the target authorization server to federate to.
            See {{insufficient-information}} for details.

      "federate":
-     :     The Authorization Server wishes to federate processing to another authorization server, which it is a client of.
+     :     The Authorization Server wishes to federate to another authorization server, which it is a client of.
 This response MUST include the *federation_uri* response parameter.
            See {{federating-response}} for details.

      "redirect_to_app":